 * Article IV, Section 5 of the Alaska Constitution; Titles 15 and 22 of the Alaska Statutes

 As soon as possible after learning that a vacancy exists or is about to occur in the supreme court, court of appeals, superior court, or district court, the Council issues a press release announcing the vacancy, posts a notice on its website, and sends notice of the vacancy to all active members of the Alaska Bar Association.
 The notice describes the judicial vacancy, states the statutory requirements for the position, invites all qualified attorneys to apply, tells interested attorneys how to obtain applications, and sets the deadline for applying.
 The notice may also state that the Council has the discretion to use applications to make nominations for other pending or impending vacancies at the same level of court in the same location.
-The application deadline is typically three to four weeks after the Council announces the vacancy.
+The application deadline is typically four to five weeks after the Council announces the vacancy.

 Council members and staff may actively encourage qualified persons to apply for a judicial position.
 The Council may cooperate with selection committees of the state bar or local bar associations, or other appropriate organizations to identify and recruit potential applicants.
 The Council may extend an application deadline to encourage more applications.

 Application forms for open judicial positions may be requested from the Council’s office and are also available on the Council’s website.
 Each applicant seeking to be considered for nomination by the Council to an open judicial position must file a completed Judicial Council application form and must comply with all requirements described in the form.
-A sample of a standard Council application form is appended (Appendix A).

 View the Selection Application Forms page to apply.